matus-pikuliak/word-embeddings/README.md

 > France-Paris, Italy-Rome, Germany-Berlin

-when we want to define relationship between countries and their capitals.
+Our goal here would be to find new pairs of countries and their respective capitals.
+We are using *word embeddings* technique of distributional semantic modeling.

+## Installation

+## Usage

+## File formats